stffrdhrn/or1k-utils/litex/readme.md

 ## Building (For arty)

-To build the bitstream and bios.
+To build the bitstream, bios and linux device tree.

 ```
  ./litex.build --build